awelm/blog/content/posts/simplifying-the-gnu-c-sine-function.md

 a - \frac{a^3}{3!} + \frac{a^5}{5!} - \frac{a^7}{7!} + \frac{a^9}{9!} + d_a\frac{(1-a^2)}{2}
 $$

 This is exactly what we have in Figure 2, except with the mysterious $d_a\frac{(1-a^2)}{2}$ term at the end.
-Because [rounding errors](https://floating-point-gui.de/errors/rounding/) are a given in floating point arithmetic, it's possible that the final result of the evaluated expansion is inaccurate due to the rounding that happens during each arithmetic operation.
-To combat this problem, the implementation adds this unexplained "precision recovery term" $d_a\frac{(1-a^2)}{2}$ at the end of the expansion.
-This term is meant to help the final result regain some precision that won't be erased by further floating point arithmetic.
-But where does this precision recovery term come from and what is $d_a$?
+I'll attempt to explain what $d_a$ is and where this last term comes from.

-The glibc implementation reinterprets the `sin` input  `x` as $x=a+d_a$, where $d_a$ is a small number on the order of $10^{-19}$.
-This technique of expressing one 64-bit value as the sum of two 64-bit values in order to emulate higher precision is known as [double-double arithmetic](https://en.wikipedia.org/wiki/Quadruple-precision_floating-point_format#Double-double_arithmetic).
-We can derive the precision recovery term $d_a\frac{(1-a^2)}{2}$ by plugging $a+d_a$ into the formula in Figure 2.
+The glibc sine implementation reinterprets its input `x` as $x=a+d_a$, where $d_a$ is a small number on the order of $10^{-19}$.
+This technique of expressing one 64-bit value as the sum of two 64-bit values is known as [double-double arithmetic](https://en.wikipedia.org/wiki/Quadruple-precision_floating-point_format#Double-double_arithmetic).
+It is a common technique for emulating higher precision when you only have 64-bit primitives to work with.
+The implementation needs higher precision to combat the [rounding errors](https://floating-point-gui.de/errors/rounding/) that compound with each arithmetic operation of the Taylor Series.

+Let's verify the last term $d_a\frac{(1-a^2)}{2}$ for ourselves by plugging $a+d_a$ into the formula in Figure 2.
 We only need to include $d_a$ in the first 2 terms of the expansion because at higher powers the effect of $d_a$ becomes negligible.
+Because we are calculating the effect of $d_a$ algebraically and then including it at the end, this ensures $d_a$ doesn't get wiped out by later floating point arithmetic.

 *Figure 4:*
 $$